MystenLabs/sui/doc/wallet.md

 `send_timeout`, `recv_timeout` and `buffer_size` are the network parameters.
-`db_folder_path` is the path to the account's client state database, which will be storing all the transaction data, certificates and object data belongs to the account.
+`db_folder_path` is the path to the account's client state database, which will be storing all the transaction data, certificates and object data belonging to the account.

 #### Key management
-As you might have noticed, the key pairs are stored as plain text in `wellet.conf`, which is not secure and shouldn't be used in production environment, we have plans to implement more secure key management and support hardware signing in future release.
+As you might have noticed, the key pairs are stored as plain text in `wallet.conf`, which is not secure and shouldn't be used in production environment, we have plans to implement more secure key management and support hardware signing in future release.